Harpreetk01/SQL-analysis-on-Netflix-data/README.md

-# Netflix Orignals Data Analysis using SQL
+# Netflix Originals Data Analysis using SQL
 The Netflix original and IMDBScore datasets contain information about which films and genres have a higher IMDBScore.
 It includes information such as movie, genre ID, runtime, and language.

 The dataset has 2 files.
 The Netflix Originals file contains a total of 6 columns and 500+ rows of data, whereas the Genre file contains 2 columns and 20 rows.
 The genre file contains the genre ID and genre name, which represent which film relates to which language.